whittingtonruth/RiparianWetlandAIM/README.md

 # RiparianWetlandAIM
 An analogous package to Terradactyl terrestrial AIM package, which adjusts and adds functions for data collection specific to Lentic Riparian and Wetland systems.

+This package is used to analyze data from the Bureau of Land Management's Riparian and Wetland Assessment, Inventory and Monitoring (AIM) program.
+The data is first "gathered", or formatted from a variety of sources into one schema using a suite of gathering functions.
+Next, various calculations are handled through calculation functions for each of the R&W AIM methods, including LPI cover calculations, community metrics, heights, hummocks, woody structure and annual use, and gap and soil stability (for Alaska plots only).
+These calculations are wrapped into larger "all metric" functions which will calculate several indicators at once.

+Raw data may be sourced from ArcGIS online, a downloaded file geodatabase, or a geodatabase structured like the R&W AIM SDE after field season processing steps have been applied.
+Required layers in these databases include: Plot Characterization, Species Inventory, Unknown Plants, LPI, and Woody Structure and Annual Use.
+Optional datasets include Soils, Hydrology, Natural and Human Disturbances, Water Quality, Soil Stability, and Gap Intercept.